2lay/2lay.net/README.md

+### New website work in progres
+Deployements on this branch will fail.
+Current website is located in the ``vue-legacy`` branch!

 # 2lay.net
 hey there! this is the source code of my terminal-ish website. it's built using vue, nuxt and my css!
 <p align="center">